evanhe1/teachla-react-track/week3-first-react-code/README.md

 }

 function handleClickDec() {
-    setSize(prevSize => prevSize + 10)
+    setSize(prevSize => prevSize - 10)
 }
 ```

 Note the use of an arrow function as an argument instead of simply passing `size + 10`.
-This is necessary since the new value of `size` depends on the previous value, as multiple increments in quick succesion could lead to a data race in which a later increment reads an old value of `size` before an earlier increment has written the new, correct value.
+This is necessary since the new value of `size` depends on the previous value, as multiple increments in quick succession could lead to a data race in which a later increment reads an old value of `size` before an earlier increment has written the new, correct value.
 Don't worry too much if you are unfamiliar with this concept; you will learn all about it in CS33.
 Just know that React allows us to avoid this problem using the arrow function syntax because it will guarantee us the latest value of `size`, which we access here as `prevSize`.

 Now our code will work as expected, as we can dynamically adjust the size of the logo using the buttons.